symmetric monoidal (∞,1)-category of spectra

 A valuation is a function on a field that provides a measure of size or multiplicity of elements of the field.
 They generalize to commutative algebra the notion of size inherent in consideration of the degree of a pole or multiplicity of a zero in complex analysis, the degree of divisibility of a number by a prime number in number theory, and the geometrical concept of contact between two algebraic or analytic varieties in algebraic geometry.

 Sometimes one also discusses exponential (or multiplicative) valuations (also called valuation functions, and viewed as generalized absolute values) which look more like norms, and their equivalence classes, places.
-See discrete valuation and valuation ring.
+See at absolute value for more on this common sense.

 A. Fröhlich, J. W. S. Cassels (editors), Algebraic number theory, Acad.
 Press 1967, with many reprints; Fröhlich, Cassels, Birch, Atiyah, Wall, Gruenberg, Serre, Tate, Heilbronn, Rouqette, Kneser, Hasse, Swinerton-Dyer, Hoechsmann, systematic lecture notes from the instructional conference at Univ. of Sussex, Brighton, Sep.
 1-17, 1965.
 (Especially chapters 1,2)